 We first went to the ruins of Phillipi, the first community of Christians in Europe.
 And the conversion and baptism of Lydia, the first European baptized.

-Phillipi is named after King Phillip, who restored internal peace to his country and by 339 BC had gained domination over all of Greece by military and diplomatic means, thus laying the foundations for its expansion under his son Alexander the Great.
+They named Phillipi after King Phillip, who restored internal peace to his country and, by 339 BC, had gained control over all of Greece through military and diplomatic means, thus laying the foundations for its expansion under his son Alexander the Great.

 Saint Paul, it appears, was the Johnny Appleseed of Christianity for Europe.

-Then they told him that they were Roman citizens and because of Roman law, they were imprisoned illegally.
-In the end, they were let go and they went back to the home of Lydia.
+Then they informed him they were Roman citizens and that Roman law had led to their illegal imprisonment.
+In the end, they were let go, and they went back to the home of Lydia.

-We visited the prison where they were held.
+We visited the prison where guards held them.

-We also visited another Christian basilica, a round one, which means it was built for a martyr or someone special to the church.
+We also visited another round Christian basilica; they built it for a martyr or someone special to the church.
 It has amazing mosaics on its floors.
-There is also a mosaic with an inscription, which says that the church was built by a certain bishop in memory of Saint Paul.
-They know that this Bishop lived in the fourth century A.D.
+There is also a mosaic with an inscription, which says that a certain bishop in memory of Saint Paul built the church.
+They know this Bishop lived in the fourth century A.D.
 It is the earliest known church dedicated to Paul.

-We left the ruins and not too far away, we visited the place where Lydia was baptized.
+We left the ruins and not too far away; we visited the place where Lydia was baptized.
 She was the first European baptized by Paul.
-Paul’s encounter with Lydia is described in the Book of Acts.
+The Book of Acts describes Paul’s encounter with Lydia.
 The stream where it happened is a cold mountain stream.
 Eighty percent of Greece is mountainous.

 They built a church at the site and there is a small amphitheater by the stream for local baptisms.